StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 #### User Interface & User Experience {.unnumbered}

-- One player requested an extra slide in the tutorial or in the first level, explaining how each level's score is calculated.
+- One player requested an extra slide in the tutorial or in the first level, explaining how each level\'s score is calculated.

 - One player requested that the _Next Level_ button should be a different color to others (on the level completion overlay).